|Investigation status||Investigation is finished|

-The fatal accident with FlyDubai airline Boeing 737-800 aircraft occured at the Rostov-on-Don airport on March 19, 2016.
+The fatal accident with FlyDubai airline Boeing 737-800 aircraft occurred at the Rostov-on-Don airport (RF) on March 19, 2016.
 According to the available information, 62 persons aboard, 55 passengers and 7 crewmembers namely, were killed.

 In compliance with ICAO Annex 13 and the Regulations of the accidents and incidents investigation to the civil aircraft in Russian Federation Interstate Aviation Committee as the international independent organization has appointed the investigation team, consisting of leading air accident investigators.
 The team launched the respective activity within the investigation of the accident.